PF Bereg Water tank for stoves

 This steel demonstrates excellent resistance to atmospheric corrosion and precipitation, as well as being heat-resistant and suitable for use at temperatures up to 750°C.

-The water tank can withstand sudden temperature fluctuations, uneven heating, and high temperatures without compromising its integrity.
+The water tank for wood stoves can withstand sudden temperature fluctuations, uneven heating, and high temperatures without compromising its integrity.

 1. Remove the water tank from the bag and rinse it with water.